Whitebark pine that feeds grizzlies is threatened, US says – KION546

 A 2009 court ruling that restored protections for Yellowstone grizzly bears cited in part the tree’s decline, although government studies later concluded the grizzlies could find other things to eat.

-That’s complicated government efforts to declare the bears recovered and no longer needing federal protection.
-Grizzlies raid caches of whitebark pine cones hidden by squirrels and devour the seeds within the cones to fatten up for winter.
+That has complicated government efforts to declare grizzlies in the Yellowstone area as a recovered species that no longer needs federal protection.
+Grizzlies raid caches of whitebark pine cones that are hidden by squirrels and devour the seeds within the cones to fatten up for winter.

 Environmentalists had petitioned the government in 1991 and again in 2008 to protect the trees.
-After getting sued, wildlife officials in 2011 acknowledged that whitebark pines needed protections but they took no immediate action, saying other species faced more immediate threats.
+After getting sued for not taking steps to protect the pine trees, wildlife officials in 2011 acknowledged that whitebark pines needed protections but they took no immediate action, saying other species faced more immediate threats.

-At the time many mountaintops across the West were turning red with dying stands of whitebark pine, said 2008 petition author Sylvia Fallon, a Natural Resources Defense Council biologist.

-“Now you look up at the mountains and you see fields of gray, dead trees,” Fallon said Wednesday.
-“It’s taken 14 years since we filed the petition, but I’m glad to see Fish and Wildlife finally make this determination.”

 The protections adopted Wednesday were proposed two years ago.
 The final rule includes new provisions that allow members of Native American tribes to collect seeds from whitebark pine for ceremonial or traditional use.